yehia67/documentation/getting-started/0.1/network/iota-networks.md

 #### ZMQ node

 This endpoint gives you access to the zero message queue of a node on the Devnet.

+Use the ZMQ node to listen for live transaction on the Tangle.

 **URL:** tcp://zmq.testnet.iota.org:5556